NestScale Blog

 When to use

-This type of attribution model is ideal when you want to give equal importance to all interactions in the customer journey.
+This type of attribution model is ideal when you want to give equal importance to all touchpoints.
 It’s valuable for understanding the overall impact of your marketing mix.

 Example

-A customer intends to get a new pair of headphones, goes online to look at his options.
+A customer intends to get a new pair of headphones and goes online to look at his options.
 He stumbles upon a blog post comparing different brands of headphones by brand A. After reading that blog post, he then sees brand A’s headphones ad on Facebook.
-Intrigued, he goes on brand A’s website and signs up a new account to receive email marketing.
-He finally decides to purchase brand A’s headphones after receiving a 10% promotional discount via email.
+Intrigued, he goes on brand A’s website and signs up for a new account to receive email marketing.
+He finally decided to purchase brand A’s headphones after receiving a 10% promotional discount via email.

 What it is